bmccann/decaNLP/index.md

 We encourage exploration of alternative paradigms that allow training a single system on decaNLP, e.g. language modeling or dialogue.
-Our thought process suggested that dialogue could be considered an iterative question answering process, and in early experiments language modeling did not seem as promising as quesiton asnwering.
+Our thought process suggested that dialogue could be considered an iterative question answering process, and in early experiments language modeling did not seem as promising as question asnwering.

 ### What exactly do you mean by a single system?
 In our work, we use what we consider to be a fully unified model with all parameters trained on all tasks jointly.